gokudera17/distributed_system_nccu/README.md

 # What's in the folder
 * K8s: deploy K8s and nfs server VM environment
 * EFK-kubernetes: deploy EFK to k8s
-* Frontend: package with DockerFile
+* Frontend: Vue frontend package with DockerFile
-* Backend:
+* Backend: Express backend package
  We separate this project into two parts, **frontend** and **backend**.

 # Install